ubryce/blockchain-transactions-v2/README.md

 * How to create a responsive Navigation bar in React
 * How React uses states to control which components are rendered.
 * How to use React Router to route links
+* How to use display wigets in React

 ## Running the app